justhideme/ephemeral-vpn/README.md

 * The VPN uses `tun` mode, because it works on the widest range of devices

-* The topology used is `net30`, because it works on the widest range of OS
+* The VPN uses UDP in the IP range `192.168.255.0/25` for clients (together with the default `net30` topology this means the VPN should support ~30 clients)

-* The VPN uses UDP in the address range `192.168.255.0/24` for dynamic clients by default
+* The VPN will assign the OpenDNS resolvers to clients

 * After establishing a connection, clients will route all traffic through the VPN

 * Traffic is encrypted with AES128-CBC using SHA256 for message authentication because the combination is secure and performs well on the widest range of devices

-* The control channel is encrypted with `TLS_DHE_RSA_WITH_AES_128_CBC_SHA256` (IANA 0x0067) because the cipher suite is secure and performs well on the widest range of devices
+* The control channel is encrypted with `TLS_DHE_RSA_WITH_AES_128_CBC_SHA256` (IANA 0x0067) because the cipher suite is secure and performs well on a wide range of devices

-* The Docker container runs its own ephemeral Certificate Authority, with a dynamic CA cert name
+* The Docker container runs its own ephemeral Certificate Authority using a dynamic CA

-* The entire ephemeral Certificate Authority is build in the VPN container and the CA and server keys are deleted when the running docker image stops
+* The entire ephemeral Certificate Authority is built in the Docker container at run time and the all private keys are deleted when the container stops running

 ## Tested On